Price-Index/Shop-Log-Parser/docs/SHOPLOGPARSER.md

 > Running ``python3 main.py`` without the ``-h`` arg runs the script in normal mode, so it parses logs.

 > [!IMPORTANT]
-> The [dictionary](https://github.com/Price-Index/Dictionaries) lists may be incomplete causing unknown items (enchanted items for example) to appear.
+> The [dictionary](https://github.com/Price-Index/Dictionary) lists may be incomplete causing unknown items (enchanted items for example) to appear.

 > [!IMPORTANT]
-> The [dictionary](https://github.com/Price-Index/Dictionaries) were only made for Non-anvilled items as those are the only items actually worth something.
+> The [dictionary](https://github.com/Price-Index/Dictionary) were only made for Non-anvilled items as those are the only items actually worth something.

 ## Updating
-There's built in ways to update both the dictionaries and the script itself.
+There's built in ways to update both the Dictionary and the script itself.
 ```py
 # Updating everything if theres updates for it
 python3 main.py --update all